LAION-AI/Big-Interleaved-Dataset/README.md

 Big Interleaved Dataset is a LAION project that aims to create an open-source multimodal dataset like Deepmind M3W (MultiModal MassiveWeb dataset).

 ## Development Setup
 1. Configure and install [Poetry](https://python-poetry.org/docs/#installation).
-We use this tool to manage our Python environment and dependencies.
+We use this tool to manage our Python dependencies.
+2. Setup your base Python 3.8.15 environment with tools such as [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
 2. Clone the project and run the following commands
 ```
 cd big-interleaved-dataset/